-Midway between Beaufort and Wilmington, much of the coastline is taken over by the 100,000-acre U.S. Marine Corps base of Camp Lejeune, established during World War II and now home to the crack rapid deployment forces and an urban combat training center.
+Midway between Beaufort and Wilmington, much of the coastline is taken over by the 100,000-acre U.S. Marine Corps base of Camp Lejeune, established during World War II and now home to the Weapons Training Battalion.

 At the northwest corner of Camp Lejeune, Jacksonville (pop.
-80,542) is little more than a civilian adjunct to the base, with all the gas stations, fast-food franchises, and tattoo parlors Lejeune’s 45,000 Marines and their dependents could want.
-One sobering sight is on the edge of town, just off Hwy-24 (opposite a Sonic Drive-In): the 50-foot-long granite wall of the Beirut Memorial remembers the more than 250 Camp Lejeune Marines killed in Beirut in 1983 by a suicide bomber.
+70,145) is little more than a civilian adjunct to the base, with all the gas stations, fast-food franchises, and tattoo parlors Lejeune’s 45,000-plus Marines and their dependents could want.
+One sobering sight is on the edge of town, just off Hwy-24 opposite a Sonic Drive-In: the 50-foot-long granite wall of the Beirut Memorial remembers the more than 220 Camp Lejeune Marines killed in Beirut in 1983 by a suicide bomber.
 Alongside a list of their names are the words “They Came in Peace.”